 4. Superman: Doomsday (2007)

 And in terms of what the film got right, the first thing is Lois Lane’s story arc in the movie.
 She quickly figures out that Clark is Superman, which brings out a more human side to his character.
-So, before he passes, we see Clark’s softer and more caring side because of Lois.
-Then, there is Doomsday, who made for a terrifying villain alongside the brutal final battle between himself and Superman.
+So, before he dies, we see Clark’s softer and more caring side because of Lois.

 Superman: Doomsday is definitely one of the best animated superman movies of all time.